(A Five Part Study plus a brief overview of is technique and stylistic evolution and a few considerations on the techniques of the old masters.)

 Kunsthistorisches Museum, Vienna

-Although Vermeer experimented ceaselessly with techniques to create the illusion of three-dimension space render the effects of natural light, evidence points to the fact that he worked largely within the boundaries of traditional studio methods of Northern European artists.
+Although Vermeer experimented ceaselessly with techniques to create the illusion of three-dimension space and render the effects of natural light, evidence points to the fact that he worked largely within the boundaries of traditional studio methods of Northern European artists.
 These methods were very different than those used by artists today.
 Modern painters usually execute their works a unified whole.
 They work while standing so they can walk back and envision the totality of the work.
 The painting is worked up directly with full color on a white or off-white canvas.
 Palettes usually contain every pigment which will likely be present in the finished work.
 Experimentation and improvisation play vital roles.
 Because craft is no longer retained indispensable to the artistic endeavor, technique is dispensed with in art schools.

 Instead, seventeenth-century painters followed a fixed, multi-step method assimilated in a master's studio.
 The workload was divided into distinct phases in order to deal with the principal pictorial components one at a time.
 The rationale behind this division of labor was based on both technical and economical motives.
 It should be noted that seventeenth-century paintings were generally far more complex in composition, and great attention was given to accurate perspective, naturalistic illumination, and detail.
 Once the drawing and lighting scheme had been worked out in the drawing and underpainting stage, artists worked up their compositions in a piecemeal fashion, completing one specific area at a time.

 This multi-step painting technique, which includes stages like underpainting, "working-up," and glazing, requires a great deal of discipline, foresight, and faith in the process from the artist.
 The artist must exercise patience and control in "dosing" his efforts, knowing that each stage serves a specific purpose that will contribute to the final piece.
-He miust plan several steps ahead, considering not only the immediate effects of their brushwork but also how it will interact with future layers and refinements.
+He must plan several steps ahead, considering not only the immediate effects of their brushwork but also how it will interact with future layers and refinements.
 Achieving the right "dose" of effort means the artist has to skillfully balance details and general forms, light and shadow, and color harmonies across different stages.
 Overworking or underworking a section at any stage could throw off this delicate balance.

 In addition, the multi-step process can be slow and iterative, often requiring the artist to wait for layers to dry before proceeding.
 Rushing through a stage can compromise the integrity of the final painting.
 Perhaps most importantly, the artist must have faith in the method and in their own skill.
 The painting may look disjointed or even "ugly" at various stages, but the artist needs to trust that their planned steps will coalesce into a harmonious and expressive final piece.